 Internal medicine residents at MedStar Union Memorial Hospital never suffer from a lack of didactic education.
-It is important to note that all of our conferences are meant for all residents on all services and there is food provided at every conference, morning and afternoon.
-We want you to attend, relax and learn and not have to worry about running to cafeteria before conference begins or trying to find food afterwards.
+It is important to note that all of our conferences are meant for all residents on all services.
+Also, food is provided at every conference, both morning and afternoon.
+We want you to relax and learn, and not have to worry about running to the cafeteria before a conference begins or trying to find food afterwards.

 Our formal didactic program consists of the following:

 This conference occurs every morning except for Thursday (grand rounds) from 8:00 to 8:45.
 One case is presented by an intern from the on-call team in a format that allows everyone to participate and work through the case together.
 Collaborative work and a safe learning atmosphere is encouraged and directed by the chief resident.
 Tuesday cases alternate between an ICU team case and a morbidity and mortality case given by one of the junior residents.
 Friday cases are from the ambulatory clinic.

 Grand rounds take place on Thursdays from 8:00 to 9:00.
 This well-attended conference features an invited speaker who gives a presentation on an area of their expertise.